 Instant Pot Honey Garlic Chicken with just five ingredients is sweet, sticky, and ready in less than 30 minutes for an easy healthy dinner.
 Jump to Recipe keyboard_arrow_down

-Instant Pot Honey Garlic Chicken was an immedaite hit when I made it for dinner last week.
-Not only was it a five ingredient recipe that took me literally less than 3 minutes to throw into the Instant Pot, it tasted amazing and we were all licking up the sauce from our plates.
+Instant Pot Honey Garlic Chicken was an immediate hit when I made it for dinner last week.
+Not only was it a five ingredient recipe that took me literally less than 3 minutes to throw into the Instant Pot, but it also tasted amazing and we were all licking up the sauce from our plates.

 - Spice things up by adding some Sriracha or Asian garlic chili paste to the mix.
 Red pepper flakes also work, but I love adding an Asian hot sauce since it pairs perfectly with the other flavors in the recipe.

 - I like to use boneless, skinless chicken thighs for the recipe since they stay nice and moist.
 However, you can use virtually any cut of boneless or bone-in chicken for the recipe and could even use pork tenderloin or a lean pork roast.
 If you use skin on chicken, consider throwing it under the broiler for a couple of minutes to crisp up the skin.